CavCed/Data-Analytics-Portfolio/SQL/Video Game Analysis/Full Analysis.md

 #### Platform analysis

 a.)
-What platform has the most video games sold?
+What platform has the most video games per platform?

 - DS ranks as the platform with the most video games